 •We need to run a local server in the machine (Apache web server) and make sure it is working properly, to make it sure by opening the admin page of xampp in URL.

-•Then configure the files (our files index.html, script.js,jquery.min.js,upload.php) in Apache server by saving our work space in “htdocs” of XAMPP server and even create file to save the desired files in server.
+•Then configure the files (our files index.html, script.js, jquery.min.js, httpRequest.php ) in Apache server by saving our work space in “htdocs” of XAMPP server and even create directory to save the desired files in server, our directory is BoschTriasService .

-•We have to save the our files in htdocs (our files are index.html,script.js,jquery.min.js and upload.php) these files needed to save with proper extension and edit them in notepad.
+•We have to save the files in htdocs (our files are index.html, script.js, jquery.min.js and httpRequest.php) these files needed to save with proper extension and edit them in notepad.

 •In case of errors, enable chrome development tool in chrome menu bar, it provides the efficient way to debug and reduces redundancy if we are using chrome as web browser if other browser IE or Firefox you need to enable in that browser.

-•After all this, open localhost in browser then server automatically opens your “htdocs” folder in the xampp server, open the specified project (in our case it is uploadtoserver).
+•After all this, open localhost in browser then server automatically opens your “htdocs” folder in the xampp server, open the specified project in our case it is updated, it can be any name.

+To run in Postman

+We need to run a local server in the machine (Apache web server) and make sure it is working properly, to make it sure by opening the admin page of xampp in URL.

+But save only httpRequest.php file in “htdocs” instead ignore other files index.html, script.js, jquery.min.js.

+After all this, open postman enter in URL http:// 139.15.221.16 /BoschTriasService/httpRequest.php, request as post, then our files are saved in 139.15.221.16(IP address) of server in a specified directory.

 Definitions: